hisazumi/aprisrc-sitl/README.md

 1. Install AirSim
 2. Install Ubuntu 20.04 on WSL1
 3. Install Ardupilot and BridgePoint using a installation script
+4. Install VcXsrv for running BridgePoint (or other Ubuntu GUI apps)

 ### 1. Install AirSim